 Many organisations believe that encrypting their call recordings will manage the risks of storing sensitive card data.
 However, PCI DSS explicitly prohibits the storing of SAD (including CVC2 and CVV2 security codes), which should not be stored under any circumstances, even if encrypted.

-The most effective way to protect customer data, comply with the PCI DSS and minimise the ongoing cost of securing your infrastructure is to prevent sensitive payment information from entering your call centre environment in the first place.
+The most effective way to protect customer data, comply with the PCI DSS and minimize the ongoing cost of securing your infrastructure is to prevent sensitive payment information from entering your business infrastructure in the first place.

-With Semafone’s Cardprotect, you can eliminate inefficient compliance efforts and call recording measures by descoping the call centre (or, reducing the number of required applicable controls).
-Cardprotect removes sensitive data from the business infrastructure, dramatically reducing PCI DSS compliance costs and risks associated with fraud and allowing your enterprise to focus on business as usual.
+With Semafone’s Cardprotect Voice+, you can eliminate inefficient compliance efforts and call recording measures by descoping the contact centre (or, reducing the number of required applicable controls).
+With Cardprotect Relay+, you can achieve a PCI DSS compliant omnichannel payment strategy by allowing your customers to make payments over whatever digital engagement method they prefer, whether that’s email, SMS, webchat, or any other channel.
+Cardprotect removes sensitive card data from the business infrastructure, dramatically reducing PCI DSS compliance costs and risks associated with fraud and allowing your organisation to focus on business as usual.

-Semafone offers a patented technology to achieve this: removing the agent, their desktop and the wider IT and telephony systems from any contact with card data.
+Our patented payment methods remove the agent, their desktop and the wider IT and telephony systems from any contact with card data.

 In the UK, the Financial Conduct Authority (FCA) requires financial firms, including brokers, banks and investment managers to record complete phone conversations.
 The FCA deems that full recordings are useful across all sectors to assuage transaction disputes and ensure that customers are treated fairly, consistently and are given the correct information and advice.
 However, this causes problems for financial services call centres.
 Although they must record calls to meet the FCA’s requirements, they cannot record or store Sensitive Authentication Data (SAD) to comply with the PCI DSS.